Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Discussion

 \section{Discussion}

-In this work, we have analyzed the \mcoocut{} problem, that is, a minimum $(s,t)$-cut problem with a submodular cost function on graph edges.
-This problem unifies a number of nonlinear graph cut problems in the literature that have arisen in different application areas.
+In this work, we have defined and analyzed the \mcoocut{} problem, that is, a minimum $(s,t)$-cut problem with a submodular cost function on graph edges.
+This problem unifies a number of non-additive graph cut problems in the literature that have arisen in different application areas.

 We showed an information-theoretic lower bound of $\Omega(\sqrt{n})$ for the general \mcoocut{} problem if the function is given as an oracle, and NP-hardness even if the cost function is fully known and polynomially representable.
 We propose and compare complementary approximation algorithms that either rely on representing the cost function by a simpler function, or on solving a relaxation of the mathematical program.
 The latter are closely tied to the longest path of cooperating edges in the graph, as is the flow-cut gap.
 We also show that the flow-cut gap may be as large as $n-1$, and therefore larger than the best approximation factor possible.